kshres7/Lip-Reading-using-NN-DeepLearning/Readme.txt

 Lip Reading using Neural Network and Deep Learning

-By Karan Shrestha

-Undergraduate - CS senior capstone project
+Undergraduate - Senior Capstone project for Computer Science Department at Earlham College

 This project provides an implementation of deep learning neural network capable of training a lip reading model.
 The trained model is used to predict words from the speaker with input image frames using web camera in a web application.